peakshift/bitcoin-ux/anatomy-psbt.md

 - Should long to confirm/unconfirmed transactions be encouraged?
 - How does this get impacted by Replace by Fee
 - The appearance of speed can be achieved if wallets show incoming mempool transactions.
+  - UTXO should not be spendable until it is confirmed.
+    - see
 - Scheduling transactions when fee’s reach a certain amount?
 - Estimations/countdowns using block time